Daniil-Krapivin/ToolGateway/README.md

 - `--disable-management` is the flag that actually matters (step 3).
 - Approving tools (step 4) is a separate thing from quarantine, and you always have to do it.
 Run it again whenever a server gains new tools.
-- Behind a corporate HTTP proxy, set `NO_PROXY=127.0.0.1,localhost` so your client's call to the proxy doesn't get routed through it.
+- Behind a corporate proxy, set `NO_PROXY=127.0.0.1,localhost` so your client's call to the proxy doesn't get routed through it.